 The neighborhood is quickly being dominated by local technology companies.
 Amazon.com’s new headquarters is in the neighborhood, and you’re sure to see thousands of Amazonians roaming the streets at lunch time.
 Other stalwarts like Microsoft and UW Medicine also have a large presence in the neighborhood, along with plenty of up-and-coming tech startups.
 (The authors of this site hail from South Lake Union.)

 Activities and Attractions

 To learn about the history of Lake Union and the surrounding neighborhood, hit up the new Lake Union Park (finished in 2010).
-Here, you can visit the Center for Wooden Boats, learn how to sail or paddle a dragon boat, or take a class on carving you own wooden boat.
+Here, you can visit the Center for Wooden Boats, learn how to sail or paddle a dragon boat, or take a class on carving your own wooden boat.
 Or, just frolic on the grassy knoll for the afternoon.

 As far as the other options for dining, shopping, and exploring, it’s really hard to know where to start.
 One of the best places to start would be along Westlake Avenue.
-Try the Dahlia Workshop for an amazing breakfast sandwich, or the Row House Café, which is built into a historic house.
+Try the Dahlia Bakery for an amazing breakfast sandwich, or the Row House Café, which is built into a historic house.
 Once fortified, think about renting a scooter from Scoot About—there’s no better way to explore the neighborhood than on a cute little Vespa!

 Once home to blue-collar workers and a major industrial center of the city, South Lake Union has recently begun its transition into hip urban neighborhood.